Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 This is dumb.
 If a local branch doesn't have an upsteam branch, I always want to create one.
 Setting `autoSetupRemote = true` automatically creates an upstream banch without having to use special args.
-I'll never encounter this error again.
+I'll never encounter this error again!

 ## Conclusion